 Newspapers and magazines

 Easily the best English-language newspaper is The National (based in Abu Dhabi, but with extensive coverage of Dubai; wthenational.ae).
-This has good international reporting and is generally well written and slightly less cringing in its coverage of UAE affairs than the country’s other dailies.
-Of the two English-language broadsheets printed in Dubai, Gulf News (wgulfnews.com) is usually a bit better than the Khaleej Times (wkhaleejtimes.com), though both are a bit turgid, with rather too many pictures of random ruling sheikhs attending official engagements and assorted “news” stories which quite clearly originated in a government press release.
+This has excellent local and international reporting and is generally well written and less cringing in its coverage of UAE affairs than other publications.
+Of the two English-language broadsheets printed in Dubai, Gulf News (wgulfnews.com) is usually a bit better than the Khaleej Times (wkhaleejtimes.com), though both are a bit turgid, with rather too many pictures of random bigwigs attending official engagements and assorted “news” stories which quite clearly originated in a government press release.
 Look out, too, for the free and occasionally entertaining 7 Days tabloid-style rag (w7days.ae).

 Television and radio